palewire/go-big-with-github-actions/docs/scraper.md

         uses: actions/checkout@v4
 ```

-Our scraper will gather the latest mass layoff notices posted on government websites according to the requirements of the U.S. Worker Adjustment and Retraining Notification Act, also known as the WARN Act.
-It's an open-source software package developed by [Big Local News](https://biglocalnews.org/content/tools/layoff-watch.html) that relies on the Python computer programming language.
+Our scraper will gather the latest mass layoff notices posted on government websites according to the U.S. Worker Adjustment and Retraining Notification Act requirements, also known as the WARN Act.
+It's an open-source software package developed by [Big Local News](https://biglocalnews.org/content/tools/layoff-watch.html), which uses the Python computer programming language.

 So our next step is to install Python, which can also be accomplished with a pre-packaged action.